suncoast-devs/handbook/lessons/misc-api-intro/index.md

 All of those requests modify information and thus a `GET` request is not sufficient.
 Luckily there are other verbs we can use.

+# PUT, POST, DELETE

+These are the next most common verbs.
+They are typically used to CREATE, UPDATE, and DELETE information.

+If we need to supply additional information, say to a `POST` request to create data, we will put the information in the `body` of the request.
+We will see some examples when we try a few APIs that allow us to create and modify data.